What are other benefits of GPMP?

 • diabetic foot checks

-CDMPs are bulk billed and are reviewed by the GP every 6 months.
+GPMPs may be bulk billed and are reviewed by your usual GP every 6 months.